What to Know About Hiatal Hernia

 Ask your doctor for guidance before making significant changes to your diet.

 GERD is a condition closely related to hiatal hernia.
 The symptoms of the two conditions overlap.
-In addition, it is common to have both conditions.
-However, it is possible to have one and not the other, so they do not necessarily cause one another.
-Rather, it is likely that having a hiatal hernia increases the chances of having GERD.
+In addition, it is

 To diagnose your condition, your doctor will take a medical history and possibly order testing.
 A physical exam and feeling your abdomen is unlikely to help with the diagnosis.
 However, your doctor may feel for lymph nodes around your neck and listen to your heart and lungs.